 Historic Beverly offers educational programs for students from grades 3 to 12.

 We are currently revamping our education offerings to reflect the updated Massachusetts curriculum frameworks, look for new programs in the fall.
 In the meantime, we’re happy to offer house tours or to work with individual teachers to add unique elements to classroom presentations and programs at our historic houses.
-Please contact us here to book your program or to inquire about our offerings.Book Your Program
+Please contact us to book your program or to inquire about our offerings.Book Your Program

-Digging up the past – An Introduction to Archeology
+Digging up the past – An Introduction to Archaeology

 Our museum educator will visit your classroom to talk about early European settlement on the North Shore, focusing on the history of the 17th century Balch House and an archaeological dig done at the site.
 Archaeological terms and procedures are explained.
 Small groups of students are given a “pit” in order to perform their own “dig”.
 They will be encouraged to use the scientific method while they extract actual historic artifacts.
 These artifacts will be examined, identified from resource material and dated.
 The students then present their findings to the class.